RELAX . REJUVENATE . ACTIVATE

 Download the Lake Crackenback Resort Run 4 Your Life Magazine Page 2 (895 kb)

 Brendan featured in an article in Run 4 Your Life Magazine

 Caroline is one of our Mountain Biking Ambassadors.
-Caroline came to the Resort earlier in the year and opened our newly built Pump & Flow Mountain Bike Track which has been named in her honour.
+Caroline came to the Resort last year and opened our newly built Pump & Flow Mountain Bike Track which has been named in her honour.
 Next time you are at the Resort be sure to check out at the entrance to the Resort the 'Caroline Buchanan Pump & Flow Track'.

 Caroline Buchanan has achieved a huge amount in her 22 years.
 She is a BMX and Mountain Bike full time Athlete.

 She has a large list of awards under her belt including:

 Along with 2013 MTB World Cup Scotland, 2013 #1 AUS Downhill National Series Race, 3 x BMX / Mountain Bike World Champion, 2012 London Olympic Games Finalist, 2012 London Olympic Games Time Trial Winner, 2012 BMX World Cup Champion, 2012 BMX World #1 Ranking, 2010 Young Australian Of The Year finalist along with 14 x Australian BMX / Mountain Bike National Championships.
 Her present goal is to not only compete in the 2016 RIO Olympic games in BMX but to win gold.